Boston Poetry Slam @ the Cantab Lounge

 738 Massachusetts Avenue, Cambridge, MA 02139

 The Boston Poetry Slam’s National Poetry Slam team selection schedule runs from approximately May through December with selection beginning in January.
-Poets who have won a single open poetry slam OR held the Champion of Champions title at any time during the qualification period are invited to compete in night one of the Team Selection Slams (preliminaries); qualified poets will be listed on the venue website and, whenever possible, contacted by the SlamMaster by email.
+Poets who have won a single open poetry slam OR held the Champion of Champions title at any time during the qualification period are invited to compete in night one of the Team Selection Slams (Preliminaries); qualified poets will be listed on the venue website and, whenever possible, contacted by the SlamMaster by email.
 Poets must have seven unique poems (not counting one tie-breaker, if necessary) to make the team, including one poem that has never before been performed at the open mic or slam at the Boston Poetry Slam at the Cantab Lounge.

 Preliminaries for the Team Selection Slam will be split into two separate nights.
 Poets may select their preferred competition night via Yankee Swap.
 Top-scoring poets from each Prelim will advance to Semi-Finals, with seeding for the first round of Semi-Finals based first on finish in the Prelims and second on Yankee Swap points gathered during the season.
-Top-scoring poets from night two move on to night three (finals).
-At the end of the finals, the top five scoring poets comprise the team that will represent the Boston Poetry Slam @ the Cantab Lounge at the next National Poetry Slam.
+Top-scoring poets from Semis move on to Finals.
+At the end of the Finals, the top five scoring poets comprise the team that will represent the Boston Poetry Slam @ the Cantab Lounge at the next National Poetry Slam.

 What follow are the official rules for the Cantab Team Selection Slams.
 The number of rounds and advancing poets are subject to change, depending on National Poetry Slam team size and competitor attendance at the semi-finals.
 Be advised that the most current version of the rules will always be available at the official website: bostonpoetryslam.com.
 Cantab Team Selection Slam Rules (all three nights)